MICHAELMUNAVU83/rails-cheat-sheet/README.md

     has_many :posts

-## ADD CODE TO ALLOW ONE TO ADD EXTRA DETAILS ON LOGIN
+## ADD CODE TO ALLOW ONE TO ADD EXTRA DETAILS ON    SIGNING UP

 in app/controllers/application_controller.rb